-Day 11.
+Day 12, Jan 19 or Mar 9.
 The Moco Moco area and return to Georgetown.
 This morning, we'll take a packed breakfast and head for the Amerindian community of Moco Moco near the base of the Kanuku Mountains, not far from Lethem.
 There, a quiet road meanders through wetlands, agricultural fields and gallery forest.
 Species we might see include Sunbittern, King Vulture, Black-and-white Hawk-Eagle, Orange-breasted Falcon, Painted Parakeet, Long-billed Starthroat, Rufous-throated Sapphire, White-bellied Antbird, Lesser Kiskadee, White-throated Kingbird, Slate-headed Tody-Flycatcher, White Bellbird, Ashy-headed Greenlet, Black-capped Donacobius, Finsch's Euphonia, Burnished-buff Tanager, and many more.
-After a morning's birding, we'll return to our lodge for showers and lunch, then make the short 15-minute drive to the Lethem airport for our flight back to Georgetown's Ogle International Airport; the scheduled flight takes about an hour.
+After a morning's birding, we'll return to our lodge for showers and lunch, then make the short

+15-minute drive to the Lethem airport for our flight back to Georgetown's Ogle International Airport; the scheduled flight takes about an hour.
 We'll have our final dinner together at Cara Lodge.
 Overnight at Cara Lodge.

-Day 12.
+Day 13, Jan 20 or Mar 10.
 Flights home.
-After one final breakfast in Guyana, you'll be transferred to the Cheddi Jagan International Airport in time to catch your flight home.
+This morning you'll be transferred to the Cheddi Jagan International Airport in time to catch your flight home.
 Safe journeys!